Does Guardianship Override Parental Rights in New York?

 Types of Guardianship Involving Minors

 Guardianship after the death of a parent.
-When both parents have died (or the surviving parent has died), the question is who will raise the minor child.
-Guardianship under SCPA Article 17 fills the gap.
+When both parents (or the sole surviving parent) have died, guardianship under SCPA Article 17 fills the gap.
 No parental rights are overridden because no parent is living to exercise them.
+The petition is typically filed in Surrogate's Court along with consents from interested family members.

 Guardianship with a parent's consent.
-Parents can voluntarily consent to a temporary guardianship for any number of reasons — illness, military deployment, immigration issues, or simply needing help during a difficult period.
-The parents retain the underlying right to revoke the guardianship when the situation changes.
+Parents can voluntarily consent to a temporary guardianship — for illness, military deployment, immigration issues, or a difficult period — and retain the underlying right to revoke it when circumstances change.

 Family Court guardianship after removal.
-When a child is removed from a parent's care because of abuse, neglect, or other findings, Family Court can grant guardianship to a relative or other suitable adult.
-This kind of guardianship overrides certain parental rights, but typically as part of a broader Family Court case where the parents have due process protections including counsel, hearings, and the right to appeal.
+When a child is removed from a parent under Article 10 of the Family Court Act for abuse or neglect, Family Court can grant guardianship to a relative or other suitable adult.
+This kind of guardianship does override certain parental rights, but only within a proceeding where the parents have due process protections — notice, the right to assigned counsel, hearings, and the right to appeal.

 Adoption.
-Not technically a guardianship but worth mentioning.
-Adoption fully and permanently terminates the biological parents' rights and creates a new legal parent-child relationship.
-Once an adoption is finalized, the adoptive parents have full parental rights and the biological parents have none.
+Technically distinct from guardianship, adoption (governed by the Domestic Relations Law, Article 7) permanently terminates the biological parents' rights and creates a new legal parent-child relationship.
+Once finalized, the adoptive parents hold full parental rights and the biological parents hold none.

 How a Guardianship Order Can Limit Parental Rights

-When the court does order a guardianship that overrides parental authority, the order specifies what authority is being transferred.
-The court has discretion to tailor the order — a guardian may receive authority over medical decisions while the parents retain authority over education, or vice versa.
-The order is meant to address the specific gap the court has identified rather than to broadly displace the parents.
+When a court does order a guardianship that overrides parental authority, the order specifies exactly what authority is transferred.
+The court has discretion to tailor the order — a guardian may receive authority over medical decisions while the parents retain authority over education, or the reverse.
+The order addresses the specific gap the court has identified rather than broadly displacing the parents.

-Parents who object to a proposed guardianship have the right to be heard.
-They are entitled to notice of the proceeding, the opportunity to appear, the right to counsel (especially in Family Court cases involving removal), and the right to present evidence.
-The court must find by clear and convincing evidence — a higher standard than the ordinary preponderance — that the order is necessary for the child's well-being.
+Parents who object to a proposed guardianship are entitled to notice of the proceeding, the opportunity to appear, the right to counsel (particularly in Family Court removal cases), and the right to present evidence.
+In proceedings that terminate parental rights — for example, under Social Services Law § 384-b — New York and the U.S. Supreme Court (Santosky v.
+Kramer, 455 U.S. 745 (1982)) require proof by clear and convincing evidence, a higher standard than the ordinary preponderance used in most civil matters.

 Restoring Parental Rights After Guardianship

 A guardianship is rarely permanent.
-Parents whose rights have been limited can petition the court to restore their authority when circumstances change.
-The petition typically must demonstrate:
+A parent whose authority has been limited can petition the court to restore it when circumstances change.
+The petition typically must show:

 • The conditions that led to the guardianship have changed.